Questions you should ask when choosing a home inspector...

 Q: What forms of payment are accepted?

 A: Payment is due at or before the time of the inspection.
-Personal checks, money orders, cashier's check, cash, Paypal, Visa, Mastercard, Discover, and American Express are all accepted forms of payment.
+Personal checks, money orders, cashier's check, cash, Paypal, Visa, Mastercard, Discover, American Express, and Venmo are all accepted forms of payment.

 Q: How long will the inspection take?